(The first three amendments are the “trifecta”: limiting spending, limiting taxation, and limiting regulation.)

 The Bill of Rights and all other amendments recognizing other Rights shall apply to the State, Local, and all other governments the same as to the Federal.

 (This is recognized in the “incorporation doctrine” of the courts, but it is explicitly stated here.)

-No individual or organization shall receive unequal protection of the laws by receiving a privilege or waiver that others do not receive or are not eligible for (or their eligibility is so inconvenient as to effectively make it impossible), nor shall one person or organization receive money from the government through a method that is not available to everyone else.
+No individual or organization shall receive unequal protection of the laws by receiving a privilege or waiver that others are not eligible for (or their eligibility is so inconvenient as to effectively make it impossible), nor shall one person or organization receive money from the government through a method that is not available to everyone else.